(225 ILCS 80/24)

 disciplinary or non-disciplinary action as the Department may deem appropriate, including fines not

 to exceed $10,000 for each violation, with regard to any license for any one or combination of the causes set forth in subsection (a-3) of this Section.
 All fines collected under this Section shall be deposited in the Optometric Licensing and Disciplinary Board Fund.
+Any fine imposed shall be payable within 60 days after the effective date of the order imposing the fine.

 (a-3) Grounds for disciplinary action include the following: